MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 In these scenarios, the external user only needs to **join** a Dynamics 365 Remote Assist call on an ad-hoc, one-time basis.
 The external user doesn't need to initiate a call or use Dynamics 365 Remote Assist’s out-of-call asset capture functionalities.

-Any licensed Dynamics 365 Remote Assist user can use the Dynamics 365 Remote Assist model-driven app with their desktop (or mobile) browser to generate a one-time call link.
+Any licensed Dynamics 365 Remote Assist user can use the Dynamics 365 Remote Assist model-driven app with their browser to generate a one-time call link.
 The licensed Dynamics 365 Remote Assist user can share the link with an external user who is using their preferred communication platform (for example, email, SMS, or [Dynamics 365 Omnichannel channels](/dynamics365/omnichannel/introduction-omnichannel#channels-available-with-omnichannel-for-customer-service)).
-The external user can join the call using the Dynamics 365 Remote Assist mobile app (or, in some scenarios, the Teams desktop app).
+The external user can join the call using the Teams desktop or mobile app.
 The external user can also view files sent from a Dynamics 365 Remote Assist user.
 To ensure external users can view shared files, the Dynamics 365 Remote Assist user needs to [adjust their OneDrive sharing settings](/sharepoint/turn-external-sharing-on-or-off).

 > [!NOTE]
-> Joining a one-time call without a Dynamics 365 Remote Assist account/license is supported only for Dynamics 365 Remote Assist mobile users.
-It's not supported for Dynamics 365 Remote Assist HoloLens users.
+> Joining a one-time call without a Dynamics 365 Remote Assist account/license isn't supported for Dynamics 365 Remote Assist HoloLens users.
 Users joining the one-time call won't be shown on the Calls Dashboard.

 ## Requirements